-- By the tenant giving notice to terminate or assigning their tenancy to another person. - For more information about how a tenant can terminate a tenancy, check out the LTB's Brochure: How a Tenant Can End Their Tenancy. - 2.
+- 1. By the tenant giving notice to terminate or assigning their tenancy to another person. - For more information about how a tenant can terminate a tenancy, check out the LTB's Brochure: How a Tenant Can End Their Tenancy. - 2.
 By the landlord giving notice to terminate. - For more information about how a landlord can terminate a tenancy, check out the LTB's Brochure: How a Landlord Can End a Tenancy. - 3.
 By the landlord and tenant agreeing to terminate the tenancy. - The LTB provides a form that landlords and tenants can use to agree to terminate a tenancy agreement called an N11: Agreement to Terminate the Tenancy.
 You can visit the LTB's forms page to access the form.

-Part 2: Common Questions about Renting a Condo Unit
+Part 2: Questions to Consider Before Renting a Condominium Unit

-2.1 Can I ask for information from a prospective tenant?
+2.1 Can a landlord ask me for information when I apply to rent a unit?